-The landscape of Britain varies from flat, almost featureless, countryside through heath, moorland and rolling hills to impressive mountains.
+The largest island in the group is the island of Britain itself, which is about 600 miles long and 300 wide at its widest point and contains the nations of England, Wales and Scotland.
+Here, the British landscape varies from low-lying, flat, almost featureless, countryside through heath, moorland and rolling hills to impressive mountains.
 And, it varies over relatively short distances.
 I read a book by an American once (just the once), who wrote something like, “You have to remember that the UK is jolly small by our standards.
 But there are significant geographical variations over relatively short distances.
 It is a kind of microcosm.”
 I like that.
 All of Britain has been shaped, or impacted upon, by wind, rain, ice, sea – and none of it has been left untouched by man (apart from, possibly, the odd rocky outcrop).
 The closest Britain gets to wilderness is in the Scottish Highlands – or possibly the Welsh mountains.
 These parts of Britain, together with the English Lake District, the Pennines and upland moors like Dartmoor, can still be dangerous places – even to experienced, well-equipped, people.
 Whilst these areas can be harsh and spectacular, others can be soft and almost ridiculously pretty.
 A patchwork of fields, divided by hedges or, in the north, dry stone walls.
 Pine forests and natural woodland.
 The coastline also varies, from mudflats through wide sandy beaches, shingle beaches and cliffs to jagged fjord-like inlets.

 So there’s something for everyone…you just need to know where to find it.